LUKE Joint Call

 Focus: Applied research

-Webpage: https://tacr.gov.cz/en/
+Webpage: https://tacr.gov.cz/soutez/luke/luke-call-2026/

 Estonian Research Council, ETAG, Estonia

-Focus: Basic and applied research.
+Focus: Basic and applied research

-Webpage: https://www.etag.ee
+Webpage: https://etag.ee/en/funding/support-for-ukrainian-researchers/

 Research Council of Finland, RCF, Finland

-: Basic research and applied research
+Focus: Basic research and applied research

-Webpage: https://www.aka.fi/en
+Webpage: https://www.aka.fi/en/research-funding/apply-for-funding/calls-for-applications/international-calls/luke-joint-call–linking-ukraine-to-the-era/

 Federal Ministry of Research, Technology and Space, BMFTR, Germany

-Focus: Basic and applied research.
+Focus: Basic and applied research

-Webpage: https://www.bmftr.bund.de
+Webpage: https://www.bmftr.bund.de/SharedDocs/Bekanntmachungen/DE/2026/02/2026-02-27-bekanntmachung-ukraine.html

 Latvian Council of Science, LZP, Latvia

-Focus: Basic and applied research projects.
+Focus: Basic and applied research

 Webpage: https://www.lzp.gov.lv